rob-blackbourn/asyncio-upgradeable-streams/README.md

 connection is upgraded to TLS.
 The `writer` has a new method `start_tls` to upgrade the connection to TLS.

-1. The server listens for client connections.
+1. The server starts and listens for client connections.
+The `upgradeable` flag is set to `True` and the `ssl` context is provided.
+The client connections will start without TLS, but can be upgraded by calling `start_tls`.

-2. On receiving a connection it enters a read loop.
+2. On receiving a connection the client callback enters a read loop.

 3. When the server receives "PING" it responds with "PONG".